carrotquest/android-sdk/README.md

 ```

 ### Notfications
 SDK uses Firebase Cloud Messaging for sending notifications.
 At the moment you are required to get a key and send it to our support.
+You can find an input for this key at "Settings" - "Developers" tab of Dashly admin panel.
 Cloud Messaging setup is described [here](https://firebase.google.com/docs/cloud-messaging?authuser=0)

 Icon and new message notifications color can be altered.
 Name your icon `ic_cq_notification.xml` and put it into `res/drawable` directory to add the icon into notifications.